ThomasHeinThura/conkyrc/README.md

 ## Note
 * You can customize the whole config setup if you know basic [conkyrc config variables](https://conky.sourceforge.net/variables.html)
 * Zoric is the basic one and doesn't contain much complex code.
 * sky_blue contains many commented codes which also commented on Nvidia GPU usage, memory and GPU resources.
-If you want to use, you need to uncomment these Nvidia lines.
+If you want to use it, you need to uncomment these Nvidia lines.
 * lite_top may be beautiful but it needs to fix a lot of positional fixes.
 It contains so many if-else states and complicated code.
 Also, icons change in some conditions.
 * the note is for acting as a sticky note.